coreos/docs/os/btrfs-troubleshooting.md

 The common reaction to this error is to run `df -h` and you'll see that there is still some free space.
 That command isn't measuring the btrfs primitives (chunks, metadata, etc), which is what really matters.

 Running `sudo btrfs fi show` will give you the btrfs view of how much free space you have.
-When starting/stopping many docker containers or doing a large amount of random writes, chunks will become duplicated in an inefficient manner over time.
+When starting/stopping many Docker containers or doing a large amount of random writes, chunks will become duplicated in an inefficient manner over time.

 Re-balancing the filesystem ([official btrfs docs](https://btrfs.wiki.kernel.org/index.php/Balance_Filters)) will relocate data from empty or near-empty chunks to free up space.
 This operation can be done without downtime.